pantheon-systems/documentation/source/content/drupal-10.md

 ## FAQ

-### When Drupal 10 is released, will my Drupal 9 site be forced to use Drupal 10?
+### Will my Drupal 9 site be forced to upgrade to Drupal 10?

 No, Drupal 9 sites can continue to use Drupal 9 and receive Drupal 9 updates.